shivs25/angular5-canvas-drawer/README.md

 - `itemViewBox` which is our `BoundingBox` to set the view of the drawer
 - `penDblClick` allows you to set the double click behavior in the pen tool. `CLEAR/clear` will remove an unfinished object. `COMPLETE/complete` will close the shape back to your first point. `DEFAULT/default`, empty string, or invalid input will be treated to default behavior, rendering a line instead of a polygon on double click. `COMPLETE` will also show you a closed polygon during the drawing phase.
 - `emitMouseEvents` is available to let the pen tool emit the mouse over and click events if you need to know those coordinates while making an object.
--`pointStyle`, `polygonStyle`, `lineStyle` inputs will let you set a style objects will show on initial add.
+- `pointStyle`, `polygonStyle`, `lineStyle` inputs will let you set a style objects will show on initial add.
 Each input is a generic DrStyle. `lineStyle` is for lines, it will not set the stroke on a `polygonStyle`.
 These styles are currently only supported by the pen, point, and object tools.
+- `allowLines` is used to modify the pen tool to draw lines, the default is true.
+If set to false, before an object is added, the drawer will verify that the shape is not a straight line.
+If it is a straight line, the shape will be cleared, if it is not a straight line, it will be added to the map or cleared based on if the object should be closed or not.

 **Currently the main component that handles the parent svg has a default value for `preserveAspectRatio` set to `xMinYMin meet`.
 Currently this keeps svg scaling working correctly between High Resolution (IE retina) and standard displays.

 ## Latest Update
 - This list contains summaries of releases and current updates, for a full detailed list of changes please view our [CHANGELOG documentation](https://github.com/shivs25/angular5-canvas-drawer/blob/master/CHANGELOG).

+Date `2020-05-13` VERSION `1.4.8`
+- Added `allowLines` input for the drawer to modify pen tool behavior.

+Date `2020-05-11` VERSION `1.4.7`
+- still trying to fix mouse move occasionally sending null for the point

+Date `2020-05-11` VERSION `1.4.6`
+- imporvements to `complete` behavior to clear line objects better
+- fixed mouse move occasionally sending null for the point

 Date `2020-05-11` VERSION `1.4.5`
 - Added input for `emitMouseEvents` to allow users to turn on the pen tool emitter for mouse actions